hwclass/New-Horizons/README.md

 # New Horizons

 New Horizons is link aggregation application.
 It is a AngularJS codebase and uses Firebase for the database.
-You can easily install your server and you can create your own community whatever subject you want.
+You can easily install your server (or free Firebase Hosting) and you can create your own community whatever subject you want.

 Note: I am not professional coder.
 I am still studying on Javascript, AngularJS and Firebase.
 There may some bugs, error etc. If you find bug please create an issue.
 If you have a great idea for this application please create pull requests.
 I improve this application every day.